Labrador News, Articles & Information

 Here is our female Red Fox Lab.
 See how tight her coat is, much finer and shorter compared to our yellow male.
 She sheds much less than he does.

-While it’s hardly a scientific analysis, I can tell you that when our yellow lab is on the couch, even for five minutes, he leaves a pile of hair that I have to immediately vacuum.
-When our Red Fox Lab sits in the same spot, you would never know she was there.
-Yes, Red Labs do shed, it just seems to be a lot less than our yellow or any other color we have ever owned…and we have had them all.
+While this is hardly a scientific study, I can tell you what we see every day in our own home.
+When our Yellow Labrador sits on the couch for even five minutes, he leaves behind a noticeable pile of hair that usually needs to be vacuumed right away.
+When our Red Fox Labrador sits in the exact same spot, you would never know she had been there.

-How Can I Stop My Dog’s Hair From Falling Out?
+How Can I Reduce My Dog’s Shedding?

 Conair Pro Undercoat Brush